safeledger logo

 • Visa Processing: The final step involves applying for investor visa.
 This process, including a medical examination and Emirates ID application, adds to the total time but only begins after your license has been successfully issued.

-How to Register a Sole Proprietorship Company in the UAE?
+How to Register a Sole Proprietorship Company in UAE?

-The process to register a sole proprietorship in the UAE is simple.
+The process to register sole proprietorship in UAE is simple.

 1. Choose a Business Activity: First, decide on the professional or commercial activity you want to perform.